Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/Block-UpdatePosition.md

 Menu Path : **Implicit > Integration : Update Position**

 The **Integration : Update Position** Block updates particle positions based on their velocity.

-If the system uses the velocity attribute and you enable **Update Position** in the Update Context's Inspector, Unity implicitly adds this Block to the Context and hides it.
+**Note:** If the system uses the velocity attribute and you enable **Update Position** in the Update Context's Inspector, Unity implicitly adds this Block to the Context and hides it.
+If you add your own **Integration : Update Position** Block too, Unity updates positions twice.

 ![](Images/Block-UpdatePositionInspector.png)